BondWong/blockchain/doc/Introduction-to-Bitcoin.md

 ## Bitcoin Transaction

-Traditionally, a transaction means that we tell the trusted-third-party such as the bank that the owner authorized the transfer of his or her money to a new owner.
+Traditionally, a transaction means that we tell the trusted-third-party such as the bank that the we authorized the transfer of our money to a new owner.
 Likewise, a bitcoin transaction tells the bitcoin network that the bitcoin’s owner authorized the transfer of some bitcoin to a new owner.
 Each transaction contains one or more inputs and one or more outputs.
-Inputs are the debts against a bitcoin account and outputs are credits to a bitcoin account.
-Summation of outputs of a transaction might be less than the inputs, and the difference would be a transaction fee.
+Inputs are the debts against a bitcoin account and outputs are credits to the new owner's bitcoin account.
+Summation of outputs of a transaction might be less than the inputs, and the difference would be a transaction fee for the miner who adds and maintains transaction in the blockchain.

 ![Alt text](/images/transaction-chain.png)